andreabenini/FatBottomedBoard/hardware/README.md

   `kb.h` and `kb.c` generated files.
   **fatbottomedboard.json** was generated from https://kbfirmware.com/, you might use it again and return to that site to load configuration and alter it if needed.
+  **keyboard-layout.json** was generated from http://www.keyboard-layout-editor.com/, you might use it again and return to that site to load configuration and alter it if needed.
+  **keyboard-layout.[png|svg]** were generated from http://www.keyboard-layout-editor.com/ along with the json file

 **Links**